Blueberry Butter Swim Biscuits

 6. Pour the biscuit batter into the 9×9 inch pan.
 Some of the butter will go over top of the biscuits.
 Spread out the batter as evenly as you can.
 Use a knife to cut into 9 squares.
 This is just to help with cutting the finished biscuits later.

 7. Place the 9×9 inch pan on a rimmed baking sheet (just in case some of the butter spills over the top).
-Bake in preheated oven for 24-28 minutes, a toothpick inserted into the center biscuit comes out clean and the biscuits are golden brown.
+Bake in preheated oven for 24-28 minutes, or until a toothpick inserted into the center biscuit comes out clean and the biscuits are golden brown.

 8. Make the icing.
 In a medium size bowl, whisk together the powdered sugar and heavy cream or milk.
 Drizzle over top of the warm biscuits.
 Serve and enjoy!